Merry Mount (opera): Reception

 Merry Mount was successful at its appearance – "A Stirring Ovation ...
-Reception of Hanson-Stokes Opera most Enthusiastic of 10 Years at Metropolitan", read the headline on page 1 of the second section of the Times – but audiences seemed more pleased with the piece than did the critics.
-Typical of the latter's attitude was Pitts Sanborn's review for the New York World-Telegram: Dr. Hanson's music is most effective in the choral passages, which are plentiful.
+Reception of Hanson-Stokes Opera most Enthusiastic of 10 Years at Metropolitan", read the headline on page 1 of the second section of The New York Times – but audiences seemed more pleased with the piece than did the critics.
+Typical of the latter's attitude was Pitts Sanborn's review for the New York World-Telegram:

+Dr. Hanson's music is most effective in the choral passages, which are plentiful.
 Take the chant of the men within the church after the impressive choral prelude.
 True there is oftener the suggestion of Moussorgsky than of Massachusetts, but who would be so ungracious as to object to that?
 Nor has Dr. Hanson failed to assemble lively measures for the Maypole dance or to strike the witching note called for by the wild doings at the "Hellish Rendezous".
 Unfortunately his writing for the solo voices is not free from awkwardness and at times the weight and density of the orchestral fabric constitutes a barrier between the word that is sung and the ears of the audience.

-Less enthusiastic was Olin Downes, writing for the February 11 edition of the Times:[T]he story is too cluttered up with incidental diversions. ...
+Less enthusiastic was Olin Downes, writing for the February 11 edition of The New York Times:

+[T]he story is too cluttered up with incidental diversions. ...
 [T]he principal defect of this book lies ... in the inhumanity of Bradford.
 He is nothing but a maddened and perverted sadist.
 Our Puritan fore-fathers, despite all the present-day condemnation of "suppressions" and the like, were much more than that.
 They had very noble sides; they had superb heroism.
 There should be more conflicting impulse and action, and relieving traits, in this character, for us to believe in him.